Interventional Radiology

 About the Program

-The entire IR residency program here at Rochester General Hospital was built from the ground up (with input from numerous current and former residents) with the ideal training environment the foremost agenda.
-The first three years will involve mastering diagnostic radiology in a busy diagnostic imaging department, during which time trainees learn to interpret all imaging modalities with confidence.
-The dedicated IR years are spent immersed in a robust clinical interventional radiology division with seven board-certified interventional radiologists and aided by four physician assistants, which is thriving and growing every year.
+The entire IR residency program here at Rochester General Hospital was built from the ground up (with input from numerous current and former residents), with an ideal training environment the foremost agenda.
+Combining practical hands-on learning with didactic and case-based lectures while balancing all that with real-world graduated independence has been the best formula for creating well-rounded, clinically oriented IR graduates ready for academic or private practice.
+The first three years involve mastering diagnostic radiology in a busy diagnostic imaging department, during which time trainees learn to interpret all imaging modalities with confidence.
+The dedicated senior IR years are spent immersed in our robust clinical interventional radiology division with seven board-certified interventional radiologists and aided by four physician assistants and nurse practitioners, which is thriving and growing every year.

 Curriculum